anmobor2/toni_devops_sre/README.md

 curl -X PUT http://localhost:8080/hello/paco -H "Content-Type: application/json" -d '{"dateOfBirth": "2020-11-26"}' curl -X GET http://localhost:8080/hello/paco

+This contains the Java app, and the helm chart, and produces a docker image for the helm chart to run in Kubernetes or to run alone or in a deployment.

 The second project is the zproject_toni, that contains the AWS infrastructure for the project, and when you run this docker or the helmchart, you need the database that zproject_toni raises.